Taiwans Consumer Confidence Weakens To New Low - UrduPoint

 Taiwan's Consumer Confidence Weakens To New Low

-TAIPEI, (UrduPoint / Pakistan Point News - 29th Jun, 2022 ) :The Consumer Confidence Index (CCI) of Taiwan has declined for five consecutive months and plunged to 64.14 points in June, hitting a new low over the past 12 years or so, according to the latest survey released by the Research Center for Taiwan Economic Development.
+TAIPEI, (UrduPoint / Pakistan Point News - 30th Jun, 2022 ) ::The Consumer Confidence Index (CCI) of Taiwan has declined for five consecutive months and plunged to 64.14 points in June, hitting a new low over the past 12 years or so, according to the latest survey released by the Research Center for Taiwan Economic Development.

 The index dropped by 3.